 - Post Separation Cooperative Parenting Program or PSCPP is a skill-building and education program for separated parents.
 We support parents when the conflict in their relationship interferes with their parenting.
 The program is aimed at both parents individually and is helpful even if only one parent attends.

-- Families First is placement prevention and reunification intervention for families involved with child protection.
+- Keeping Families Together is placement prevention and reunification intervention for families involved with child protection.

 - The Ballarat Children’s Contact Centre provides a safe and nurturing environment for children to maintain contact with a parent or carer who is no longer living with them.